Subir Nandi

-Subir Nandi (19 November 1953 – 7 May 2019) was a Bangladeshi musician.
+Subir Nandi (30 November 1953 – 7 May 2019) was a Bangladeshi musician.
 He won Bangladesh National Film Award for Best Male Playback Singer five times for his performance in the films Mahanayak (1984), Shuvoda (1986), Srabon Megher Din (1999), Megher Pore Megh (2004) and Mohua Sundori (2015).
-He was awarded Ekushey Padak in 2019 by the Government of Bangladesh.
+He was awarded Ekushey Padak in 2019 by the government of Bangladesh.

 Early life

-Nandi was born in Nandi Para, Baniachong, Habiganj in present-day Bangladesh.
+Nandi was born in a Bengali Kayastha family of Nandi Para, Baniachong, Habiganj District in present-day Bangladesh.
 He spent his childhood in Teliapara Tea Estate, Habiganj.
 His father was a doctor (Medical Corps of The British Army) and medical officer at Teliapara Tea Estate.
 Nandi has eight siblings.
 All nine of them learnt music from Ustad Babar Ali Khan.
 He grew up listening to Pankaj Mullick, Kundan Lal Saigal, Sandhya Mukhopadhyay, and Manna Dey.

 Career

-Nandi's musical career started since 1970s.
-His works in the film Mahanayak (1984) got him the breakthrough and also received his first national film award.
+Nandi's musical career started in the 1970s.
+His work in the film Mahanayak (1984) got him the breakthrough and also his first national film award.
 He went on singing songs like Shrabon Megher Din and Megher Opare Megh.
 In an interview with BTV he claimed that he had sung already 2000 film songs setting the record of second highest number of songs sung by any male singer only after Andrew Kishore.

 In 1972, Nandi recorded his first song, Jodi Keu Dhup Jele Deye, written by Mohammed Muzakker and composed by Ustad Mir Kasem.
 In 1979, he sang Din Jaye Kotha Thake from a film with the same title.
 The lyrics were written by Khan Ataur Rahman.

 Nandi learnt folk music from Bidit Lal Das, a folk singer.
 Nandi became a member of a musical band named Bidit Lal Das and His Team, founded in 1972.
 Other members included Akramul Islam, Jamaluddin Banna, Rakhal Chakrabarty, Himangshu Goswami and Himangshu Biswas.

 In 1994, Nandi rendered songs at the House of Commons of the United Kingdom.

 Personal life

-Nandi married Purabi Nandi in 1981.
-Together they had a daughter, named Falguni Nandi.
+Subir Nandi married to Purabi Nandi in 1981.
+Having a daughter, named Falguni Nandi.
+He died in Singapore on 7 May 2019.